Why Gelatin is lacking from our diet

 Today you can buy soup packets, soup in a can, cup of soup (just add water) and other varieties of soup.
-When Grandma used to make soup, she would cook a chicken for dinner, and after eating the meat, she then boiled the carcass with some vegies to make “real” chicken soup.
-The bone carcass is where the Gelatin goodness came from.
+When Grandma used to make soup, she would cook a chicken for dinner, eat the meat, then boil the carcass with some veggies to make “real” chicken soup.
+The bone carcass is where the Gelatin goodness comes from.

 Now days processing plants strip the chicken, sell the meat and discard the carcass for pet foods.
-Essentially pets now eat better than us, getting all the goodness from the bones.
-Our society predominately eats muscle meats which contains very low amounts of Gelatin (if any at all).
-The problem with this is that muscle meats are extremely high in the amino acids ‘cysteine’ and ‘tryptophan’ which have anti-metabolic and thyroid supressing effects leading to degenerative and inflammatory disease states.
+Essentially, pets now eat better than us, getting all the goodness from the bones.
+Our society predominately eats muscle meats which contain meager amounts of Gelatin (if any at all).
+The problem with this is that muscle meats are extremely high in the amino acids ‘cysteine’ and ‘tryptophan’.
+These have anti-metabolic and thyroid suppressing effects leading to degenerative and inflammatory disease states.

-Gelatin is a pure source of protein that contains no sugar, fat or cholesterol.
+Gelatin is a pure source of protein that contains no sugar, fat, or cholesterol.
 Gelatin contains 18 amino acids that we need for survival.
 Gelatin is bioavailable to the body – which means it is easily digestible and readily available.
-By adding (the missing) Gelatin into your diet it helps to balance the amino acid ratio which lowers cortisol and reduces inflammation.

 See blog here - Gelatin for better Gut Health